TSLL Dividend: Yield, Schedule, and What to Expect

 Short answer

-TSLL's approximate variable and unreliable (leveraged funds make irregular distributions; recent figures have ranged widely, roughly 3% to 7%), not an income vehicle yield (as of early 2026) makes it an income-oriented fund.
-It tracks 2x daily Tesla (TSLA) and passes through the dividends of its holdings, typically quarterly, minus a 0.95% (gross; roughly 0.73% net of acquired fund fees) expense ratio.
+TSLL's approximate variable and unreliable (leveraged funds make irregular distributions; recent figures have ranged widely, roughly 3% to 7%), not an income vehicle yield (as of early 2026) makes it an income-oriented fund, about $3700 a year on a $10,000 position before tax.
+It tracks 2x daily Tesla (TSLA) and passes through the income its holdings generate, usually quarterly, net of the 0.95% (gross; roughly 0.73% net of acquired fund fees) expense ratio.
 If income is your goal, TSLL earns its place as a yield-paying core holding.
 If total return is the goal, the yield matters less than cost and what it holds.
 Yield is a recent snapshot, not a promise; verify the current figure with Direxion.

 How does the TSLL dividend work?

-TSLL holds the companies in 2x daily Tesla (TSLA), collects the dividends they pay, and distributes them to shareholders (usually quarterly), net of its 0.95% (gross; roughly 0.73% net of acquired fund fees) fee.
-The yield you see is the trailing distributions divided by price, so it drifts as both change.
+TSLL holds what is in 2x daily Tesla (TSLA), collects the income those holdings generate, and distributes it to shareholders on the schedule the fund sets, most often quarterly, net of its 0.95% (gross; roughly 0.73% net of acquired fund fees) fee.
+The yield you see is trailing distributions divided by price, so it drifts as both change: a falling price raises the quoted yield without a single extra dollar being paid out.

 The Direxion Daily TSLA Bull 2X Shares (TSLL) is a leveraged exchange-traded fund that aims to deliver twice (200%) the daily percentage return of Tesla, Inc. (TSLA) stock, before fees and expenses.
 It achieves this exposure synthetically through total return swaps and other derivatives rather than by simply holding 2x the value in Tesla shares.
 The fund was launched by Direxion on August 9, 2022 as a 1.5x product and had its leverage objective raised to 2x on April 2, 2024.
 Its leverage objective is reset each trading day, which means TSLL only targets 2x exposure over a single day; held longer, the path of daily returns compounds and, in volatile or sideways markets, can erode value relative to a static 2x of Tesla's cumulative move.
 This effect is commonly called volatility drag or decay.
 The fund carries a relatively high expense ratio for an ETF (around 0.95% gross), reflecting the cost of running a leveraged derivatives strategy.
 TSLL is one of the largest leveraged single-stock ETFs, with assets that fluctuate substantially with Tesla's price and trading volume.
 It is designed for sophisticated, active traders who want amplified short-term exposure to Tesla and who monitor positions daily, not for long-term, passive investors.